Balance in Art - Definition, Examples and Why Is It Important

-If we are to understand the importance of balance in art we need to apply the same reasoning as when we observe three-dimensional object.
+If we are to understand the importance of balance in art we need to apply the same reasoning as when we observe a three-dimensional object.
 If a three-dimensional object is not balanced it will most probably tip over.
 However, when it comes to two-dimensional subjects painted on flat surfaces, we need to rely on our own sense of space and balance.
 We need to apply the same analogy as with the physical object – only now with one difference.
-If three-dimensional objects are easily evaluated regarding balance as they share the same space with us, in modern and contemporary art – especially in art made on flat surfaces – sense of balance comes from a combination of line, color and shape.
+If three-dimensional objects are easily evaluated regarding balance as they share the same space with us, in modern and contemporary art – especially in art made on flat surfaces – the sense of balance comes from a combination of line, color and shape.
 If we evaluate the balance of physical objects regarding the distribution of their weight, same applies to art but only now the distribution of weight is not physical but visual.
-Artists and designers need to be careful when allocating weight to different elements in their work, as too much emphasis on one element, or a group of elements can cement viewers’ attention to that part of work and leave others unobserved.
+When creating balance in two-dimensional art pieces, artists and designers need to be careful in allocating weight to different elements in their work, as too much emphasis on one element, or a group of elements can cement viewers’ attention to that part of work and leave others unobserved.
 However, regardless of media we are talking about, balance is important as it brings visual harmony, rhythm and coherence to artwork, and it confirms its completeness.

 Ordering of Art Worlds – Symmetrical Balance

 Symmetrical balance can be easily established or observed in art.
 The single thing art practitioners and designers need to do is to draw an imaginary line through the center of their work and to make sure that both parts are equal regarding the horizontal or vertical axis.
-Being symmetrical implies that none of the elements stand out, symmetrical balance is also sometimes referred to as formal balance.
+Being symmetrical implies that none of the elements stand out, so symmetrical balance is also sometimes referred to as formal balance.
 Left to right balance is achieved through symmetrical arrangements, but vertical balance is equally important.
-If artist overemphasize either upper of lower part in their compositions this can destabilize the coherency and consistency of an artwork.
+If the artist overemphasizes either the upper or lower part in their compositions this can destabilize the coherency and consistency of an artwork.
 Symmetrical balance is used when feelings of order, formality, rationality and permanence should be evoked, and it is often employed in institutional architecture and religious and secular art.

-Symmetrical Balance of Victor Vasarely’s Op Art
+Examples of Symmetrical Balance in Victor Vasarely’s Op Art

 Approximate, Inverted and Biaxial Symmetry

 Symmetrical balance can have a few subgroups such as approximate or near, inverted and biaxial symmetry.
-Near or approximate symmetry relates to forms which two halves are not mirror images, but have some slight variations.
+Near or approximate symmetry relates to forms in which two halves are not mirrored images, but have some slight variations.
 It was used often in early Christian religious paintings.
-Inverted symmetry should be carefully used as it can throw image of the balance.
+Inverted symmetry should be carefully used as it can throw the image off the balance.
 In inverted symmetrical balance two halves of an artwork mirror each other along the horizontal axis like in playing cards, while biaxial symmetry pertains to artworks with symmetrical vertical and horizontal axis.
 Although biaxial symmetrical balance may be more applicable in design than art, it is not unusual for practitioners to create works following this type of balance.
 Op art is inevitably one of the best examples of this principle among modernist art movements.
-Victor Vasarely, often called the father of Op art movement, used biaxial symmetrical ballance in his paintings.
+Victor Vasarely, often called the father of Op art movement, used biaxial symmetrical balance in his paintings.
 It may appear that this type of balance is the most inexpressive, repetitive and rigid as it requires multiple repetitions of motifs, but Vasarely’s art is a good example of inherent dynamism in this type of works.
-Vasarely repeatedly combined shapes of contrasting colors creating in this way a kinetic optical experience from static, flat forms.
+Careful about the balance, Vasarely repeatedly combined shapes of contrasting colors creating in this way a kinetic optical experience from static, flat forms.

 Perspective in Balance